silicium14/peertube_index/SETUP.md

 - Create status monitoring database (on the server)
 - Create Elasticsearch index (on the server)
 - Create Elasticsearch snapshot repository (on the server)
+- Create status monitoring database (on the server)

 ### Manage monitoring users digest authentication (locally)
 - Create empty htdigest file